naps-skills-challenge/openshift-skills-challenge/README.md

 # NAPS OpenShift Skills Challenge
-Test your OpenShift skills with automated setup and grading.
+Test whether you have the skills to configure and use OpenShift in a highly regulated environment.
 Are you ready for the challenge?

 # Prerequesites
 - bash